“Yeshua went out as usual to the Mount of Olives, and His talmidim [disciples] followed Him.” (Luke 22:39)

-This special mount is also called the Mount of Anointing (Har HaMishcha) because the olive oil made from the many olive trees that lined its slopes was used to anoint kings in Biblical times.
+This mighty hill is also called the Mount of Anointing (Har HaMishcha) because olive trees that lined its slopes were used to produce the olive oil that anointed kings 3000 years ago.

-Yeshua, the King of Kings, who has been anointed by God Himself, often visited the Mount of Olives for prayer, solitude, and fellowship.
+Yeshua, the King of Kings, who has been anointed by God Himself, enjoyed prayer, solitude, and fellowship here.

 It was from atop this mountain that He revealed to His talmidim (disciples) the events of the Last Days (Matthew 24:1–51) in what has come to be known as the Olivet Discourse or Olivet Prophecy.

-Yeshua rode over and down the Mount of Olives on a donkey during His Triumphal Entry into Jerusalem (Luke 19:28-44).
+Yeshua rode down the Mount of Olives on a donkey during His Triumphal Entry into Jerusalem (Luke 19:28-44).

 “Men of Galilee,” they said, “why do you stand here looking into the sky?
 This same Yeshua, who has been taken from you into Heaven, will come back in the same way you have seen Him go into heaven.”
 (Acts 1:11)